 - 1 tablespoon chopped fresh chervil salt and pepper

-Add the reduced fish stock, chervil, salt, and pepper and bring to the boil.
+- Add the reduced fish stock, chervil, salt, and pepper, and bring to a boil.
 Simmer for 1-3 minutes until syrupy, then reduce the heat slightly and whisk in the last of the butter, cut into small pieces, to thicken the sauce.